euoc/aws-data-pipeline/README.md

 # AWS Data Processing Pipeline

 This project implements a serverless data processing pipeline using AWS free tier services.
-The pipeline ingests data from an S3 bucket, processes it using a containerized application, and stores the results in an RDS PostgreSQL database.
+The pipeline ingests data from an S3 bucket, processes it using a containerized Lambda function, and stores the results in an RDS PostgreSQL database.

 ## Architecture